jzzhen/jzzhen.github.io/resume/cpp.md

 ### [Tencent Inc. (SEHK 700)](http://www.linkedin.com/company/tencent), Shenzhen, China
 _**Senior Software Developer - September 2012 to September 2013**_

-* Participated in design and development of Fraud Prevention service that support more than 100 million concurrent game players on QQ Platform
+* Led development of Fraud Prevention service that support more than 10 million concurrent game players on QQ Platform
 * Collaborated with IM-Department(QQ account) and Tencent Security Center that improved security of user virtual property
 * Implemented low latency status query service using C++ on Linux, which performs 100,000 queries/sec with single machine
 * Automated processes of compiling, deploying, configuration for more than 100 machines of distributed system